Navin-S-Patil/Student-Management-System/README.md

 ## Overview

-Welcome to the documentation for the **Project Name** API.
+Welcome to the documentation for the **Student Management System** API.
 This guide provides essential information to get started with the API.

 ## API URL

-The base URL for the API is: `https://your-api-url.com`
+The base URL for the API is: `http://localhost:5000/api/`

 ## API Documentation

 Explore the API using Postman.
-The detailed documentation is available at: [API Documentation](https://postman.com/path-to-your-docs)
+The detailed documentation is available at: [API Documentation](https://documenter.getpostman.com/view/28773422/2s9YsFEEeU)

 ## Getting Started